The fluffiest blueberry and ricotta muffins with streusel topping. You ca easily turn these into chocolate chip or strawberry ricotta muffins.

 Blueberry and Ricotta Muffins with streusel topping, not only do they look festive but they are moist, super delicious and a must have at your holiday table right next to the Cranberry Olive Oil Bread.
 I updated the ingredients to contain coconut oil instead of canola oil, and coconut milk instead of regular cow’s milk.
 Much healthier choices but If you are worried about the coconut taste I assure you that somehow it all blends in and you won’t even be able to tell the difference.
 Feel free to substitute with melted butter If you must, in any case you can forget the pies, this year ricotta muffins are the thing to bake !

 P.S.
-I bet you’ll also love this ricotta cake recipe ! xo’s
+I bet you’ll also love this ricotta cake recipe ! ~ Florentina xo’s

 - Dry Ingredients: